 Understanding File Systems

 macOS and Windows support different file systems.
 The main file system of macOS is Apple File System also known as APFS.
-It was developed by Apple and first introduced in 1998 as an improved new file system with notable features such as, stronger encryption, space sharing, and fast directory sizing to name a few.
+It was developed by Apple and first introduced in macOS 10.13 as an improved new file system with notable features such as, stronger encryption, space sharing, and fast directory sizing to name a few.

 Microsoft has also developed their file system for Windows, NTFS.
 This proprietary file system was introduced in 1993, and it supports metadata and advanced data structures to improve performance, additional extensions for improved security, and file system journaling.